 Unison uses reverse auction software to have vendors compete for the lowest quote.
 How it works is a vendor will submit their quote for an item.
 The quote must be at least lower than a set amount by the government for intervals.
 Then you become the lowest bidder.

 This continues until the quote period ends and the lowest bidder wins the government business.

 The government wants to purchase 100 masks, and Vendor A bids at $3 per unit X 100 for a total of $300.
 Vendor B decides they want to bid.
 The interval is set at $25, so Vendor B must bid at $2.75, or lower, per unit X 100 for $275 total to qualify.

 Back to Basics

-In order to submit any bids using Unison or FedConnect, the vendor must register on the site as a seller using a Commercial and Government Entity (CAGE) code.
-A CAGE code is obtained with the completion of the System for Award Management (SAM) Registration.
-US Federal Contractor Registration (USFCR) can assist a vendor get registered in SAM with our dedicated case management team.
+To submit any bids using Unison or FedConnect, the vendor must register on the site as a seller using a Commercial and Government Entity (CAGE) code.
+A CAGE code is obtained after completing the System for Award Management (SAM) Registration.
+US Federal Contractor Registration (USFCR) can assist a vendor in getting registered in SAM with our dedicated case management team.

 To speak with a contracting specialist about Unison and FedConnect, call: (866) 216-5343